The 15 Best Comedy Duos Of All Time

 Full of well-meaning fools and a goofy plot that relies on a vague understanding of "The Manchurian Candidate," their 2001 comedy "Zoolander" deflates the fashion industry, Yes, "Zoolander" has a rather unfortunate sequel, but Stiller and Wilson's pairing in the "Night at the Museum" franchise keeps on giving.
 All three films are delightful, relying on the affable friendship between these two.

-Less excellent (but still silly fun) is their 2004 attempt to bring the classic cop show "Starsky & Hutch" to the big screen as a corny period piece with a distinct lack of '70s porn mustaches.
+Less excellent (but still silly fun) is their 2004 attempt to bring the classic cop show "Starsky & Hutch" to the big screen as a corny period piece.
 Stiller and Wilson are also Wes Anderson guys.
 Their performances in "The Royal Tenenbaums" mix the humorous and the heartfelt.

 These dudes are funny, but they can also act.
 While doing press interviews during "Loki," Tom Hiddleston asked Owen Wilson if he'd ever performed Shakespeare.
 Wilson, displaying expert knowledge of the Bard, replied with chagrined charm and a quote from "The Two Gentlemen of Verona."
 But c'mon!
 Ben Stiller and Owen Wilson would make the perfect Rosencrantz and Guildenstern.
 Let's see it!